-a) Management fees paid and payable to the investment manager b) Performance fees paid and payable to the investment manager
+a) Management fees paid and payable to the Investment Manager b) Performance fees paid and payable to the Investment Manager

-Management fees are the fees charged by the investment manager to provide investment management services to the Fund.
+Management fees are the fees charged by the Investment Manager to provide investment management services to the Fund.

-The investment manager charges 1.3% per annum (inclusive of GST and less any reduced input tax credits) of the gross value of the Fund's assets.
-As at 30 June 2017, the management fees expenses incurred by the Fund are \$692,295.
+The Investment Manager charges 1.3% per annum (inclusive of GST and less any reduced input tax credits) of the gross value of the Fund's assets.
+For the financial period ended 30 June 2018, the management fees expenses incurred by the Fund were \$539,439 of which \$93,507 was payable at year end.

-Performance fees are fees payable to the investment manager when the Fund's return exceeds the benchmark and high watermark.
+Performance fees are fees payable to the Investment Manager when the Fund's return exceeds the benchmark and high watermark.